autodesk-forks/OpenColorIO/README.md

 ConvertTo_XYZ_D65 and ConvertTo_AP0.
 Usage is demonstrated in unit test:
 OpenColorIO/tests/cpu/transforms/BuiltinTransform_tests.cpp:line 304.

 Installation instructions
 -------------------------

-There are various CMake flags that control whether full OCIO or nanoColor is built.
-But in the nanoColor branch, for simplicity everything is already configured to build in nanoColor mode.
+The CMake flag OCIO_FEATURE_SET may be set to "Full" to build full OCIO and set to "Nano" to build nanoColor.
+In the nanoColor branch, the default is "Nano".
 Here are the basic steps for macOS or Linux (Windows is supported as well, but the commands are slightly different)::

     $ git clone git@github.com:autodesk-forks/OpenColorIO.git